PomBSV/M5_Peer_knowledge_transfer/README.md

 ## Case study
-# Architecture of activities related to financial assessement and projectios of the SB insurance
+# Architecture of activities related to financial assessement and projections of the SB insurance

 **Author** : Maya Polanco